 Ever since the App Store launched in 2008, Apple has required developers to pause any update activity or price changes for the duration of the Christmas/holiday season.
 But this year, for the first time, that won’t be the case.

-announcement on Apple’s developer pages, iOS developers are now free to submit their changes all year round.
+According to an announcement on Apple’s developer pages, iOS developers are now free to submit their changes all year round.

 “This year,” the announcement reads, “we’re pleased to continue accepting submissions in App Store Connect throughout the upcoming holidays.
 Make sure your apps are up to date and ready for the busiest season on the App Store.”